 In addition to the Monte Carlos with 10 products per firm, I perform Monte Carlos with 2 products per firm, and with firm size varying between 2 products in approximately 1/3 of the markets, 5 products in 1/3 of the markets, and 10 products per firm in the remaining markets.
 More precisely, the number of products per firm and the number of products per market for the cases where one or both of these is varied is given as follows.
 For the cases with 3 markets and the number of products per market varied, the vector of market sizes is (20, 60, 100).
-For the cases with 20 markets and the number of products per market sizes of products per market have 20 products, another 7 markets have 60 products, and the remaining 6 markets have 100 products.
+For the cases with 20 markets and the number of products per market varied, 7 markets have 20 products, another 7 markets have 60 products, and the remaining 6 markets have 100 products.
 For the case with 3 markets where the number of products per firm varies, the vector of firm sizes is (2, 5, 10).
-For the case with 20 markets per firm, and the remaining 6 have 10 products per firm.
-For the case with 3 markets where both products per firm, and the remaining 6 have 10 products per firm.
-For the case with 3 markets where both products per firm, and the remaining 6 have 10 products per firm.

-market and products per firm vary, one market has 20 products with 5 products per firm, the second market has 60 products with 10 products per firm, and the remaining market has 100 products and 2 products per firm.
-For the case with 20 markets where both products per market and products per firm vary, 4 markets have 20 products with 2 products per firm, 3 markets have 20 products with 5 products per firm, 4 markets have 60 products with 5 products per firm, 3 markets have 60 products with 10 products per firm, 3 markets have 60 products with 10 products per firm, 3 markets have 100 products per firm, and the remaining 3 markets have 100 products with 2 products per firm.
+For the case with 20 markets and firm size varied, 7 markets have 2 products per firm, another 7 have 5 products per firm, and the remaining 6 have 10 products per firm.
+For the case with 3 markets where both products per market and products per firm vary, one market has 20 products with 5 products per firm, the second market has 60 products with 10 products per firm, and the remaining market has 100 products and 2 products per firm.
+For the case with 20 markets where both products per market and products per firm vary, 4 markets have 20 products with 2 products per firm, 3 markets have 20 products with 5 products per firm, 4 markets have 60 products with 5 products per firm, 3 markets have 60 products with 10 products per firm, 3 markets have 100 products with 10 products per firm, and the remaining 3 markets have 100 products with 2 products per firm.